VladimirShabanov/CrazyKnob/README.md

 CrazyKnob is fully compatible with NeuRobot.
 Therefore, you can consider CrazyKnob as an addition to NeuRobot or NeuRobot as an addition to CrazyKnob.

+Constructor have next line
+1. Base
+this is only constructor.
+Easy, safety.
+For understading other part need learn to play with this part.
+This is element base.

+2. Mechanic
+was added bearings, gears, wheels and other mechanic part

+3. Robotic
+This part is similar as NeuRobot.
+But I try use cheaper Chinese components and more focused on school children than students

+4. Flex
+Flexibale component.
+Printed with flexible plastic

+5. ExtendedKit
+component that was developed but not included in other part